ethan-cheong/ethan-cheong.github.io/_posts/2021-01-10-crime-map-uk.md

 tag: Python
 permalink: /crime-map-uk/
 ---
 I spent a good part of the first two weeks of 2021 building a dashboard that plots crime rates in the UK.
-It runs on Dash, a framework for making web apps in Python (built on flask), and is running on an Amazon Web Services EC2 instance.
+It uses Dash, a framework for making web apps in Python (based on Flask), and is running on an Amazon Web Services EC2 instance.
 You can try it out here: [http://13.212.193.155:8050/](http://13.212.193.155:8050/) (I haven't gotten around to registering a domain name for this, and will probably do so if I ever decide to register a domain for the blog.)

 Originally, I had plans to do a "racism-detector" type app that would scrape twitter for racist tweets (maybe using some kind of model to identify if a tweet was racist) and then plot density of racist tweets across the UK.
 I unfortunately ran into issues with geo-tagging each tweet and had to scrap that, although that eventually became the motivation for this project.
 I was also partly inspired by [this](https://shiny.rstudio.com/gallery/crime-watch.html) example app in the documentation for Shiny - I thought it was interesting in concept (I think we have a strange obsession with crime, especially when we can actually see it happening near us) and worth expanding on.